instructlab/taxonomy/README.md

-# Labrador 🐶 (LAB) Taxonomy
+# InstructLab 🐶 (LAB) Taxonomy

-Labrador 🐶 is a novel synthetic data-based alignment tuning method for Large Language Models (LLMs.)
-The "**lab**" in **Lab**rador 🐶 stands for **L**arge-scale **A**lignment for Chat **B**ots.
+InstructLab 🐶 uses a novel synthetic data-based alignment tuning method for Large Language Models (LLMs.)
+The "**lab**" in Instruct**Lab** 🐶 stands for **L**arge-scale **A**lignment for Chat **B**ots.

 The LAB method is driven by taxonomies, which are largely created manually and with care.

-This repository contains a taxonomy tree that will allow you to create models tuned with your data (enhanced via synthetic data generation) using the Labrador 🐶 method!
+This repository contains a taxonomy tree that will allow you to create models tuned with your data (enhanced via synthetic data generation) using LAB 🐶 method.

-Top-level categories:
+The top-level categories are:
 1. **Knowledge**:

-    Knowledge is like data and facts.
-It's backed by documents.
-When creating knowledge for a model, you're giving it additional data so it can answer questions more accurately.
+    Knowledge consists of data and facts and is backed by documents.
+When you create knowledge for a model, you're giving it additional data to more accurately answer questions.
 2. **Compositional Skills**:

     Skills are performative.
-When creating a skill for the model, you're teaching it how to do something: "write me a song," "talk like a pirate," "summarize an email."
+When you create a skill for the model, you're teaching it how to do something: "write me a song," "talk like a pirate," "summarize an email."
 3. **Core Skills**:

     Core skills are foundational skills like math, reasoning, and coding.

     🗒️ **Note:** Unlike **knowledge** and **compositional skills**, core skills are not contributable to the tree.
 So when you see reference to contributing "skills" to the taxonomy from this point forward, it is **compositional skills** that are being referenced.

 ## Knowledge vs. Skills

 You can contribute both **knowledge** and **skills** to the Taxonomy.
 What is the difference?

 ### Skills

 Again, think of skills as "performative."
 You're teaching the model how to **do** something when you contribute a skill.

 Skills require a much smaller volume of content to contribute.
-A skill contribution to the taxonomy tree can be just a few lines of YAML (named `qna.yaml` file - "qna" is short for "questions and answers").
+A skill contribution to the taxonomy tree can be just a few lines of YAML (its `qna.yaml` file - "qna" is short for "questions and answers") in its entirety:

-#### _Skill YAML example:_
+#### Freeform compositional skill: YAML example

 ```
 ---
+created_by: mairin # Use your GitHub username; only one creator supported
+seed_examples:
   - answer: |
       Why do birds eat wood?

       Because they're peckish!
     question: Tell me a pun about birds.
   - answer: |
       What do dentists call their x-rays?

       Tooth pics!
     question: Tell me a pun about x-rays.
   - answer: |
       Why did the car have a belly ache?

       Because it had too much gas!
     question: Tell me a pun about gas.
   - answer: |
       What did the ocean say to the ocean?

       Nothing.
 It just waved!
     question: Tell me a pun about waves.
+task_description: The pun task enables the telling of funny pun-based jokes.
 ```
 Seriously, that's it.

-Here is where this yaml sits in the taxonomy tree - note that the yaml file itself, plus any added directories it sits inside, is the entirety of the skill in terms of a taxonomy contribution.
+Here is where this yaml sits in the taxonomy tree - note that the yaml file itself, plus any added directories it sits inside, is the entirety of the skill in terms of a taxonomy contribution:

-#### _Skill directory tree example:_
+#### Freeform compositional skill: Directory tree example
 ```
 [...]